rit20j/convert-to-draft-from-html/README.md

-# html-to-draft-react-native
+# convert-to-draft-from-html
-convert html to draft js format
+To convert HTML to Draft.js, you can utilize the htmlToRawContent function provided by the convert-to-draft-from-html library.
+Simply import htmlToRawContent and pass an HTML string as an argument